chinapedia/wikipedia.abstract.en/Page/Robert_Byrd.md

 Continued education

-Byrd_jfk.gif Early in his career Byrd attended Beckley College, Concord College, Morris Harvey College, Marshall College, and George Washington University Law School,[37] and joined the Tau Kappa Epsilon fraternity.[38]
+Early in his career Byrd attended Beckley College, Concord College, Morris Harvey College, Marshall College, and George Washington University Law School,[37] and joined the Tau Kappa Epsilon fraternity.[38]

 Byrd began night classes at American University Washington College of Law in 1953, while a member of the United States House of Representatives.
 He earned his J.D. _cum laude_ a decade later,[39] by which time he was a U.S. Senator.
 President John F. Kennedy spoke at the commencement ceremony on June 10, 1963 and presented the graduates their diplomas, including Byrd.
 Byrd completed law school in an era when undergraduate degrees were not a requirement.
 He later decided to complete his Bachelor of Arts degree in political science, and in 1994 he graduated _summa cum laude_ from Marshall University.[40]